 ISO/IEC 18745-1:2014 will facilitate life for frequent fliers – or rail or road travellers.
 It meets the expectations of ICAO for today's international travel needs, and aimed to be used not only by governments, but also by suppliers of materials and by manufacturers of MRTDs.

-- Cards and personal identification
+- Cards and security devices for personal identification

 - Information technologyTest methods for machine readable travel documents (MRTD) and associated devicesPart 1: Physical test methods for passport books (durability)